 A changing workforce has left many highly qualified professionals out of the job market.
 But are these candidates too qualified, or could they be the right people for the job?

-Hiring Managers have traditionally hesitated to employ overqualified candidates because of several presumed risks – the assumption is that the person will be bored and not motivated, so they will underperform or leave.
+Hiring Managers have traditionally hesitated to employ overqualified candidate because of several presumed risks – the assumption is that the person will be bored and not motivated, so they will underperform or leave.
 However, research by Berrin Erdogan, a professor of management at Portland State University, shows that these risks may be more perceived than real.
 In fact, sales associates in her study who were thought to be overqualified actually performed better.
 And rarely do people move on simply because they feel they’re too talented for the job.
 “People don’t stay or leave a company because of their skills.
 They stay or leave because of working conditions” she says.

 Here are several things to consider next time you are looking at a stack of overly impressive CV’s.